Last Updated on

 While visiting Belgrade Serbia, I fell hard for Serbian food.
-I’m not pretending to be a tried-and-true expert on Belgrade, but with the help of Svetlana, one of my Instagram followers, my fantastic hostel receptionist, and some new Serbian friends, I was able to expertly navigate Belgrade’s food scene.
+I’m not pretending to be a tried-and-true expert on Belgrade, but with the help of Svetlana, one of my Instagram followers who lived in Belgrade, my fantastic hostel receptionist, and some new Serbian friends, I was able to expertly navigate Belgrade’s food scene.
 This is my little guide to where to eat in Belgrade, Serbia with some tips on where to drink coffee in Belgrade in between your meals.
 (Be prepared to leave Belgrade ready for a coffee IV.)

 I was so shocked while staying at my hostel how many others I met that didn’t have a single Serbian food dish during their time partying in Belgrade, Serbia.
 After spending about twenty minutes raving about how delicious Serbian food is, I decided that I’d write this little guide to food in Belgrade for my fellow travelers who must try some of the Serbian specialities while in Belgrade.
 All of these places accept credit cards.
 Serbians drink coffee like many countries drink water, so I’ve also included my favorite coffee places in Belgrade Serbia!

 I’m really sorry vegans as Belgrade isn’t the easiest place to be vegan.
 I’ve included a few vegan dishes/restaurants that you can find in Belgrade and where to find them, however for more information, please read this vegan guide to Belgrade written by a Serbian woman.

 Thank you to Danijela from my hostel for sending me on this food scavenger hunt and Svetlana for these amazing food recommendations, which kept me very well fed during my time in Belgrade.
 Belgrade is constantly changing, so I’m happy to update this guide if you have any additional recommendations for where to eat in Belgrade Serbia or where to drink coffee in Belgrade.